 During the advising segment, counselors and program assistants help students understand their assessment scores, select courses and develop class schedules.
 This academic evaluation is based on multiple measures, including English, math and writing assessment scores, high school GPA, work hours, personal goals, life experience, motivation and attitude, study skills assessment, and previous course work and its relevancy.

 At Napa Valley College, our admission process includes more than completing an application to the college.
 We have a special admission program designed to help you succeed in college.
-This program is called matriculation.
+This program is called matriculation or SSSP.
 It includes: assessment, orientation, counseling, the development of an educational plan and registration.

 Napa Valley College will: